SmingHub/Sming/Sming/Components/lwip/.patches/lwip/README.rst

    estimation fast recovery/fast retransmit and sending SACKs
 -  raw/native API for enhanced performance
 -  Optional Berkeley-like socket API
--  TLS: optional layered TCP (“altcp”) for nearly transparent TLS for any TCP-based protocol (ported to mbedTLS) (see changelog for more info)
+-  TLS: optional layered TCP ("altcp") for nearly transparent TLS for any TCP-based protocol (ported to mbedTLS) (see changelog for more info)
 -  PPPoS and PPPoE (Point-to-point protocol over Serial/Ethernet)